SleepyLili/tlapbot/README.md

     OWNCAST_ACCESS_TOKEN # get one from owncast instance OWNCAST_INSTANCE_URL # default points to localhost owncast on default port
     ```
-6. OPTIONAL: Create an `instance/redeems.py` file and add your custom redeems.
+6. OPTIONAL: Create an `tlapbot/instance/redeems.py` file and add your custom redeems.
   If you don't add a redeems file, the bot will initialize the default redeems from `tlapbot/default_redeems.py`.
   More details on how to write the config and redeems files are written later in the readme.

 This installation is fine both for just running Tlapbot as it is, but it also works as a dev setup if you want to make changes or contribute.

 Updating should be as easy as `git pull`ing the new version.
+Sometimes, if an update adds new database tables or columns, you will also need to
+rerun the `init-db` CLI command.
 ## Owncast  configuration
 In the Owncast web interface, navigate to the admin interface at `/admin`,
 and then go to Integrations.